Mark Canha Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.47 team ERA ranks 19th among all league pitching staffs.
+- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.49).

-- Pirates pitchers combine to surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).
+- Pirates pitchers combine to allow the fourth-fewest home runs in baseball (148 total, 1.1 per game).

-- Jackson makes the start for the Pirates, his fourth of the season.
-He is 1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched.
+- The Pirates are sending Selby (2-0) to the mound for his third start of the season.

-- In his last outing on Thursday against the Kansas City Royals, the right-hander threw 5 2/3 innings, giving up one earned run while surrendering two hits.
+- In his most recent time out -- in relief on Saturday -- the righty tossed a third of an inning against the St. Louis Cardinals, giving up two earned runs while surrendering two hits.

-- The 27-year-old has a 4.46 ERA and 9.1 strikeouts per nine innings in 13 games this season, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.